siarez/VAE/readme.md

-This repo is a playground for experimenting Variational Auto Encoders.
+This repo is a playground for experimenting Variational Autoencoders.